Top 110+ DevOps Interview Questions and Answers for 2025

 13. How is IaC implemented using AWS?

-Start by talking about the age-old mechanisms of writing commands onto script files and testing them in a separate environment before deployment and how this approach is being replaced by IaC.
-Similar to the codes written for other services, with the help of AWS, IaC allows developers to write, test, and maintain infrastructure entities in a descriptive manner, using formats such as JSON or YAML.
+Start by talking about the age-old mechanisms of writing commands onto script files and testing them in a separate environment before deployment and how IaC is replacing this approach.
+Similar to the codes written for other services, with the help of AWS, IaC allows developers to write, test, and descriptively maintain infrastructure entities, using formats such as JSON or YAML.
 This enables easier development and faster deployment of infrastructure changes.

 14. Why Has DevOps Gained Prominence over the Last Few Years?